NCAR/FastEddy-model/docs/Tutorials/cases_real.rst

 * Step 2: **SimGrid**.
 Simulation grid definition step.
 Defines a FastEddy gridded domain at a specificed grid spacing, location and extent using the file resulting from ther previous GeoSpec step and a FastEddy input parameters file (with targeted domain configuration parameters) as inputs.
 * Step 3: **GenICBCs**.
 Generate initial conditions/boundary (ICBCs) conditions step.
 Creates ICBCs for a targeted FastEddy domain (defined in the SimGrid step) from a set of mesoscale model results.

 The following tutorial provides a practical example of performing these preprocessing steps followed by a corresponding weather-driven FastEddy simulation for a real-world downscaled scenario.
+In addition, another real-world downscaled scenario where buildings are explicitly modeled is included.

 .. toctree::

    cases_real/WRF_coupling_case0.rst
    cases_real/WRF_coupling_case0_FE.rst
+   cases_real/WRF_coupling_case0_FE_urban.rst